 What to Do in a Dental Emergency

 Contact our office.
-If you ever find yourself experiencing a dental emergency in Houston, you should give us a call as soon as possible.
+If you ever find yourself experiencing a dental emergency in Louetta, you should give us a call as soon as possible.
 We’ll pencil you in at your earliest convenience.
 Over the phone, we’ll provide first-aid instructions to help you manage your situation in the meantime.

 Have an emergency exam.
 When you get to our office, Dr. Castleberry will conduct an oral examination to identify the cause of your emergency.
 Using our findings, we’ll create a custom treatment plan to get you out of pain.